About this subject

 The subject builds on the basic cell biology concepts introduced in first year biology and develops students’ understanding of the processes that regulate the structure and function of eukaryotic cells.
 Using examples from plant and animal cells, the subject will outline the cellular structures and molecular processes that are fundamental for regulating cell function in multicellular organisms.
 It will also explore the external signals (physical, molecular, electrochemical) that can lead to changes in cell behaviour, gene expression, protein synthesis or cell replication.

-In completing this subject, students should:
+In completing this subject, students should be able to:

-- Developed analytical and problem-solving skills.
+- apply analytical and problem-solving skills;